CMA Board Members

 I am serving as the CMA Exhibits Coordinator for 2026-27.
 In this capacity, I identify exhibition venues for our group shows, and work with the venue to communicate their requirements to our members.
 My education and career background is in science and engineering, but I always made time to do art.
 In the past, I used paint, pastels and fabric (quilting).
 After taking a mosaics class 10+ years ago, I became hooked on this artform.
 I employ stained glass, smalti, natural/found materials, and old circuit boards in my compositions.
 I enjoy travel, visiting mosaic sites whenever possible.

-Aliza Spiegel - Co-Secretary
+Aliza S. - Co-Secretary

 I’ve enjoyed making art in one form or another my entire life.
 In college I minored in art and fell in love with making stained glass.
 After 10+ years as a stained glass hobbyist I was introduced to mosaics.
 Gradually I became more and more addicted to mosaics and now work primarily in that medium.